 By the time dawn broke on the morning of October 1st, 1936 temperaments of the picketers were developing from bad to worse.
 A Reading Eagle reporter who arrived to the scene at 5:30 a.m. described what he saw as a “bitter bloody battle at the gates of the Berkshire Knitting Mills“.
 Thousands of picketers turned protestors gathered around the three entrance points of the mill.
 The main entrance at 8th and Reading Avenue was the scene of the most violent action.

 A violent scene then played out which was described by the same Eagle reporter as above, “an old sedan with a young fellow at the wheel came chugging into the driveway.
 A blonde and brunette were on the front seat with him.
 The window in front towards me was open.”
 Allegedly a large man holding half a brick muttered, “I’ll kill him” before launching the brick through the open window, striking the young man in the head.
 The young man at the wheel collapsed and the now screaming women passengers had to pull the emergency brake to stop the vehicle.
-The mob dragged the unconscious man from the car, beating him more until a police officer was able to intervene and get him to the Berkshire infirmary.
+Members of the crowd took the unconscious man from the car and hauled him off to the Berkshire infirmary.
 His name was Martin Earl Schlegel.

 By 7:00 a.m., nearly an hour and a half after violence began, at the behest of Wyomissing borough and West Reading officials, Pennsylvania Governor George E. Earle dispatched 26 state troopers under the command of Captain Samuel W. Gearhart to the scene to assist local officers.